ravichas/AMPL-Tutorial/README.md

 * [Tutorial-12](https://github.com/ravichas/AMPL-Tutorial/blob/master/AMPL_EDA_Part2.ipynb) Notebook provides the framework for visualizing the resutls of HPO results and use them to identify best models.

 ### 5. Model Inference:
-* [Tutorial-xx:] This notebook loads a model from a published work, https://arxiv.org/abs/2002.12541, and makes an inference with an example dataset, https://github.com/ravichas/AMPL-Tutorial/blob/master/BSEP_modeling.ipynb)
+* [Tutorial-13:] This notebook loads a model from a published work, https://arxiv.org/abs/2002.12541, and makes an inference with an example dataset, https://github.com/ravichas/AMPL-Tutorial/blob/master/BSEP_modeling.ipynb)

 ## Supporting links